How is Marketing at Michigan Tech Different?

 Michigan Tech student-marketers were challenged to create a service project integrating technology.
 One student created the Airbnb of fitness apps—using GPS to determine time available and cost of fitness centers.

-"My experiences in and out of class have given me the knowledge and confidence I need to prepare for my future and career.
-The large mixture of classes offered ensures every student leaves with an awareness of all business disciplines, which is critical since everything in the business world is intertwined.
+"My experiences in and out of class have given me the knowledge and confidence I need for my career.
 There is an emphasis on teamwork, and the people I have met in the College of Business have made my time here so special."